adhawkins/SimpleLibraryViews/README.md

 title: Simple Library Views plugin
 ---

-Slimserver plugin for simple libary views
+Slimserver plugin for simple library views
 =========================================

 This plugin provides an easy mechanism for defining library views for the